 When is it ordered?

-APOE genotyping may be ordered as an adjunct test when an individual has symptoms of progressive dementia, such as decreasing intellectual ability and language and speech skills, memory loss, and personality and behavioral changes that are starting to interfere with daily living.
 After non-AD causes, such as overmedication, vascular dementia (caused by strokes), and thyroid disease, have been ruled out, APOE genotyping may help determine the probability that dementia is due to Alzheimer disease.

 What does the test result mean?

 APOE genotyping is not available in every laboratory.
-If a health practitioner recommends this test, the specimen will likely be sent to a reference laboratory and results may take longer to return than they would from a local laboratory.
+If a healthcare practitioner recommends this test, the specimen will likely be sent to a reference laboratory and results may take longer to return than they would from a local laboratory.

 My father has been diagnosed with probable late onset Alzheimer disease and his APOE genotype test is negative for e4 alleles.
 Should his doctor be doing other genetic testing?